-Measuring cyber risk is as critical to the success of the business as measuring other types of risks such as financial risks, supply chain risks, and regulatory risks.
+Measuring cyber risk is as critical to the business's success as measuring other types of risks, such as financial, supply chain, and regulatory risks.

 Once risks have been identified, you need to be able to focus on the most important ones first — the ones most likely to cause a problem.
-Tenable estimates that only 3% of vulnerabilities have a high probability of being used in an attack.
+Tenable estimates that only 3% of vulnerabilities are highly likely to be used in an attack.

 Having the understanding to know which vulnerabilities are the most critical to your corporate risk is as important as being able to see all the vulnerabilities in your environment.